Attorney in Portland, Oregon

 She has 40+ years of experience in the sports industry, during which she has worked on deals totaling in the many billions of dollars, led the global product safety and compliance team for the world's biggest sports brand, and managed several global trademark portfolios.
 Stephanie also led the licensing and merchandising campaign for Nelson Mandela's historic first visit to the United States in 1990 after his release from Robben Island prison.

-Stephanie is a library advocate, a Macintosh user for 35+ years, a Baltimore Orioles and Ravens fan, a Star Wars devotee, an active Democrat, a proud union member, a theater enthusiast, an unrepentant Anglophile, and a Life Member of the Jane Austen Society of North America.
+Stephanie is a library advocate, a Macintosh user, a Baltimore Orioles and Ravens fan, a Star Wars devotee, an active Democrat, a proud union member, a theater enthusiast, an unrepentant Anglophile, and a Life Member of the Jane Austen Society of North America.
 In 2016 she went back to New Haven to study at the Yale Writers Conference, and in 2021 published her first Austenesque novel.
 In 2008 she was honored to be elected an Obama delegate from Oregon's 3rd District to the Democratic National Convention.
 At the 2012 convention she was part of the Podium Security detail.

 Stephanie served six years as a Commissioner and three years as Chair of the Oregon Commission for Women.
-She was a member of the Board of Directors of the Sports Lawyers Association from 1995 until 2021 and is a former President of the Friends of Multnomah County Library.
-She was a founding board member of Emerge Oregon, a nonprofit organization that teaches Democratic women the skills they need to run for public office.
+She was a member of the Board of Directors of the Sports Lawyers Association from 1995 until 2021 and was President of the Friends of Multnomah County Library.
+She was a founding board member of Emerge Oregon, a nonprofit organization that teaches Democratic women the skills to run for public office.
 She is a board member of Open Stage Project, introducing girls and non-binary youth to the backstage skilled trades that bring theater to life.
 She is a cofounder of 6453 Alumni, an association of former Nike employees.

 Stephanie owns more than 500 pairs of shoes.
 None of them are brown.